ashupp/ETS2TelemetryProvider/README.md

 ## Installation

+Do not click on Download on this page.
+Download the file from the release tab!
 Download zip archive, put it into your SimFeedbackFolder root and Extract there.
 As the directorys should match, each file should be put automatically in the right place.